softark/yii2-cropper-bs5/options.md

 The CSS classes of the image canvas and the control panel.

-They are layout horizontally by default, with the relative widths of 8 to 4.
+They are laid out horizontally by default, with the relative widths of 8 to 4.
 You can set a different width ratio like 'col-9' and 'col-3' or 'col-7' and 'col-5'.
 The widths should add up to 12.